Hierarchical Long Video Understanding with Audiovisual Entity Cohesion and Agentic Search: Introduction

+To address these issues, recent methods increasingly adopt retrieval-augmented generation (RAG) \cite{VideoRAG, luo2024videorag, videorag-ACL, AdaVideoRAG, shen2025vgent} to dynamically fetch relevant video segments, alongside agentic frameworks \cite{VideoAgent, LVAgent, zhang2025dvd} that autonomously plan and reason over the video content.
+However, both paradigms exhibit fundamental limitations in long-video scenarios.
+First, retrieval is typically driven by isolated signals (e.g., clip-level captions), which yields fragmented or redundant evidence and severely weakens global narrative coherence.
+Second, the absence of a hierarchical video representation deprives agents of the structural context needed for multi-level reasoning.
+Consequently, models can only resort to inefficient, multi-round retrievals to recover cross-segment continuity, introducing unnecessary complexity.

-In this paper, we overcome these limitations by proposing a unified, agentic framework for long video understanding that transitions from fragmented processing to coherent comprehension (see Fig. \ref{fig:videographrag}).
+In this paper, we propose a unified agentic framework that shifts long-video understanding from fragmented retrieval to coherent, structured comprehension (see Fig.~\ref{fig:videographrag}).
 Our approach is based on two core innovations: audiovisual entity cohesion and hierarchical indexing.
-First, we introduce a mechanism for entity-level cohesion across visual and auditory modalities, enabling consistent tracking and integration of entities throughout the video.
-This mitigates semantic fragmentation and preserves narrative continuity.
-Second, we construct a hierarchical information database that organizes video content at multiple levels—global summary, scene, segment, and entity—allowing for multi-granularity retrieval.
-Built atop this index, our agentic search mechanism dynamically navigates the hierarchy, enabling goal-driven reasoning.
-By integrating these components, our framework achieves a holistic understanding of long videos, effectively bridging fragmented information, preserving semantic consistency, and enabling scalable, structured reasoning.
+First, we introduce audiovisual entity cohesion, which leverages complementary audio and visual evidence to consolidate fragmented observations into consistent entities and enrich them with multimodal attributes.
+Particularly, we explicitly exploit speaker identity cues as a powerful yet often over-looked signal for entity consolidation, serving as an effective “glue” for maintaining long-range entity coherence.
+The resulting entity representations provide reliable building blocks for higher-level scene interpretation as well.
+Second, we construct a hierarchical database that organizes video content at multiple granularities, i.e. global summary, scene, segment, and entity, enabling flexible and multi-level retrieval.
+Built atop this hierarchy, our agentic search mechanism supports goal-driven reasoning across granularities.
+Ultimately, by integrating these components, our framework achieves scalable and holistic long-video understanding.
+Our contributions are summarized as follows: